Kornati – hidden bay & Telascica from Zadar

 Is This Tour Worth It?

 Considering the price (~$65), this tour provides good value—especially since park entry fees and lunch are included.
-It’s perfect for those seeking a full-day adventure with a mix of sightseeing, swimming, and relaxing.
+It’s great for those seeking a full-day adventure with a mix of sightseeing, swimming, and relaxing.
 However, crowds and the busy schedule might diminish the experience for travelers craving solitude or a more in-depth exploration.

 The friendly crew and well-organized itinerary keep things moving smoothly, and the food and drinks are generally well-received.
 If you’re traveling with others who enjoy scenic boat trips, good food, and a taste of Croatian nature, this tour hits many of those marks.